How does it work?

 Lev Termen was a talented musician as well.
 As a cellist, he naturally started playing some pieces from the cello repertoire on his invention.
 His musical background helped him a lot to improve the prototype further until he obtained a playable musical instrument.
 It was called Терменво́кс (termenvox “the voice of Lev Termen” – we just call it theremin today).

 In 1922, he was invited to introduce his invention to Lenin, who was really interested and sent Lev Termen all around the country to demonstrate it.

 If you are interested to read more about Lev Termen, I would warmly recommend the wonderful book written by Albert Glinsky, Theremin – Ether Music and Espionage.

-Before developing awesome synthesizers, Robert Moog started his career building theremins.
-Thanks to him, fine instruments are still being manufactured today by Moog Music in America.
+Before developing synthesizers, Robert Moog started his career building theremins.
+Fine instruments are still being manufactured today by Moog Music in America.

 For years, Lydia Kavina was the only living serious thereminist.
 Her student Carolina Eyck contributed to bring the instrument even further and a new interest for the instrument arose in the past decade.